MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-certificate.md

 ---
-title: Work with Azure service principals – Azure CLI | Microsoft Docs
+title: Work with Azure service principals with a certificate – Azure CLI | Microsoft Docs
 description: Learn how to create and use service principals with the Azure CLI.
-Use service principals to gain control over which Azure resources can be accessed.
+Use service principals with an existing certificate to gain control over which Azure resources can be accessed.
 manager: jasongroce
 author: daphnemamicrosoft
 ms.author: daphnema